dineshUmasankar/YARTBML/docs/src/documentation.md

 ### Examples

-Let's demonstrate a simle output in YARTBML: Hello World!
+Let's demonstrate a simple output in YARTBML: Hello World!

 ```
 puts("Hello, World from YARTBML!");